Edit Content

 I laughed it off for years – after all, it’s certainly not life threatening, and just didn’t seem like too big of a deal to worry about.
 Who goes to the doctor because they have to use the bathroom a lot?
 So, I went on with life, slowly adjusting my routine to account for my bladder, without really even realizing it.

-It wasn’t until I was 56 when my husband finally asked me when I was going to talk to someone about it.
+It wasn’t until I was 56 that my husband finally asked me when I was going to talk to someone about it.
 He’d noticed all of my attempts to account for my inconsistent bladder even if I hadn’t – requesting a closer table to the restroom at dinners, always making sure I emptied my bladder before we went out, booking the isle seat in a plane for easier bathroom access, and most of all, my absence – me always running off during any event to go.

 At first I didn’t understand what he meant – I was fine!
 But when he started pointing out how drastically I had changed, without even realizing it, I knew it was time to get help.

 So, the next week I went to see my doctor.
 Turns out this is a condition a lot of people deal with.
-He gave me a list of foods to watch out for, prescribed some pelvic floor exercises, and set me up on a medication that seems to be doing its job.
+He gave me a list of foods to watch out for, prescribed some pelvic floor exercises, and set me up on a medication that seemed to be doing its job.

 I can’t believe the positive effects it has had on my life – without even realizing it, I had adjusted my life to fit around my bladder and now that I don’t need to I can finally see how much I truly suffered for many years.
 If you deal with this condition – get help.
 It really will make a difference in your life, even if you can’t quite see that now.